Giannos of High Point

 Questions people ask before choosing where to eat in High Point

-Should I choose a downtown food scene or a sit-down restaurant in High Point?
+Should I choose a scene-driven restaurant or a sit-down Italian dinner in High Point?

-Magnolia Blue makes more sense when the group wants a Southern/social room or when the group wants its specific downtown/local-scene energy.
+Magnolia Blue may be stronger when the group wants a Southern/social room or when the group wants its specific local energy.

 Let the craving choose the category.
 Let the table choose the restaurant.